HOW DOES TOBACCO AFFECT MY RISK OF CANCER AND CHRONIC DISEASE?

-We could prevent about 2,485 cases of cancer in Alberta each year – if we support each other to be tobacco free.
+Together, we could prevent about 2,780 cases of cancer in Alberta each year – if we support each other to be tobacco free.6

 The toxic chemicals in tobacco can cause cancer, but the nicotine is what makes it addictive.
 It only takes seven seconds for nicotine to reach the brain.
 The nicotine causes euphoria, but soon larger doses are needed to produce the same effect.
 Tobacco users feel very strong symptoms when their nicotine levels drop.

-Most Albertans who use tobacco want to quit.
-And there are many new support systems that make it easier than ever before.
+Most people in Alberta who use tobacco want to quit.7 And there are many new support systems that make it easier than ever before.